pytorch/ignite/docs/source/quickstart.rst

 -----------

 Now let's break up the code and review it in details.
-In the first 4 lines we define our model, training and validation datasets (as :class:`torch.utils.data.DataLoader`), optimizer and loss function:
+In the first 4 lines we define our model, training and validation datasets (as `torch.utils.data.DataLoader <https://pytorch.org/docs/stable/data.html#torch.utils.data.DataLoader>`_), optimizer and loss function:

 .. code-block:: python

     model = Net()
     train_loader, val_loader = get_data_loaders(train_batch_size, val_batch_size)
-    optimizer = torch.optim.SGD(model.parameters(), lr=0.01, momentum=0.8))
+    optimizer = torch.optim.SGD(model.parameters(), lr=0.01, momentum=0.8)
     loss = torch.nn.NLLLoss()

 Next we define trainer and evaluator engines.
-The main component of Ignite is the :class:`ignite.engine.Engine`, an abstraction over your training loop.
+The main component of Ignite is the :class:`~ignite.engine.Engine`, an abstraction over your training loop.
 Getting started with the engine is easy, the constructor only requires one things:

 - `update_function`: a function which is passed the engine and a batch and it passes data through and updates your model

-Here we are using helper methods :meth:`create_supervised_trainer` and :meth:`create_supervised_evaluator`:
+Here we are using helper methods :meth:`~ignite.engine.create_supervised_trainer` and :meth:`~ignite.engine.create_supervised_evaluator`:

 .. code-block:: python